 The competition runs from January 01 to December 31 each year and trophies are awarded at the Annual General Meeting in March of the following year.
 Eligible waters include the waters of, and surrounding, Vancouver Island only.
 Entries must be received by the committee chairman within a month of catch date.
 Entries must include species of fish, weight of fish (in pounds and ounces), date caught, area caught, anglers’ name, age of angler (if junior member), and membership number.
 Catch and release entries are accepted, both where catch and release is mandatory under either the freshwater (Provincial) or saltwater (Federal) regulations or where the angler chooses catch and release as his or her angling option.
-An entry form is usually included with each monthly newsletter.
-Please submit your entry, along with a picture of your catch if possible, via e-mail to the committee chairman here.

 The Amalgamated Conservation Society represents the organized anglers of southern Vancouver Island.
 Membership currently consists of 10 associations as follows:

 - Goldstream Volunteer Salmonid Enhancement Association

 - James Bay Anglers’ Association

 - Royal Canadian Navy Anglers’ Association